 June 18, 2019: The Low Impact Hydropower Institute (LIHI) has preliminarily approved Low Impact Recertification for the Methuen Falls Hydroelectric Project.
 This decision is preliminary pending the 30-day appeal window.
 Only those who commented on the initial application during the 60-day comment period are eligible to file an appeal.
 Such appeal needs to include an explanation as to how the Project does not meet the LIHI criteria.
 Appeal requests can be submitted by email to firstname.lastname@example.org with “Methuen Falls Hydroelectric Project” in the subject line, or by mail addressed to the Low Impact Hydropower Institute, 329 Massachusetts Ave, Suite 6, Lexington, MA 02420.
 All requests will be posted to the website.
 The applicant will have an opportunity to respond and any response will also be posted.
 Requests must be received by 5 pm Eastern time on July 18, 2019.
 The full application and reviewers report are available below.
 If no appeal requests are received and the decision becomes final, the Certification term for the Project will be August 8, 2018 for a five (5) year term which will expire on August 7, 2023.

 March 26, 2019: The Low Impact Hydropower Institute has received a complete application for Low Impact Recertification of the Methuen Falls Hydroelectric Project.
 LIHI is seeking public comment on this application.
 Specifically, we are interested in knowing whether you think the Project meets the LIHI Low Impact Certification Criteria, as revised in the 2nd Edition Handbook.
 Please review the program and criteria in LIHI’s revised Handbookand then review the Project’s application materials below.
 Comments that are directly tied to specific LIHI criteria (flows, water quality, fish passage, etc.) will be most helpful, but all comments will be considered.
 Comments may be submitted to the Institute by e-mail at email@example.com with “Methuen Falls Project Comments” in the subject line, or by mail addressed to the Low Impact Hydropower Institute, 329 Massachusetts Avenue, Suite 6, Lexington, MA 02420.
 Comments must be received on or before 5 pm Eastern time on May 25, 2019 to be considered.
 All comments will be posted to the web site and the applicant will have an opportunity to respond.
 Any response will also be posted.

 December 11, 2013: The Methuen Falls Hydroelectric project has been certified as low impact for a five year term, effective August 8, 2013 and expiring August 8, 2018, with the following conditions:

-Condition satisfied 2013.
+- Condition satisfied 2013.
 Condition 1: Effective immediately upon receipt of this grant of certification, Olson shall increase the minimum bypass flow to 16 cfs, or instantaneous inflow if less.

-Condition satisfied 2014.
+- Condition satisfied 2014.
 Condition 2: Within 90 days of LIHI’s grant of certification, Olson shall develop a flow monitoring and record keeping plan in consultation with the United States Fish and Wildlife Service “USFWS”) and the Massachusetts Division of Fisheries & Wildlife (“MassWildlife”) and file the plan with LIHI.
 The plan shall include the information on the mechanism for maintaining the bypass minimum flow (noting that at least 3 cfs should be provided as full-crest spillage for consistency with the license).
 Before filing the plan with LIHI, Olson shall seek written approval from the agencies and include any written responses to LIHI at the same time the plan is filed.

-Condition 3: Upon notification by the USFWS that a final determination has been made that fish passage is required for American eel at Methuen Falls dam, Olson shall immediately start work to establish a cooperative Agreement with USFWS and MassWildlife to implement and provide such eel passage, including both permanent and interim measures that are requested by these agencies.
+- Condition 3: Upon notification by the USFWS that a final determination has been made that fish passage is required for American eel at Methuen Falls dam, Olson shall immediately start work to establish a cooperative Agreement with USFWS and MassWildlife to implement and provide such eel passage, including both permanent and interim measures that are requested by these agencies.
 Olson shall notify LIHI within 30 days of this notification on the eel passage requirement, and the Agreement shall be in place within 90 days of such notification.
 The interim measures that are identified in the Agreement shall be put in place within 120 days of the notification, and permanent eel passage measures shall be in place no later than two years after notification of the requirement.
 Two weeks after the eel passage Agreement is in place, Olson shall provide a report to LIHI describing the planned passage and protection measures and the implementation schedule for design, installation, and operations, along with a copy of the Agreement.
 Progress and any monitoring data collected shall be reported to LIHI in Olson’s annual compliance letter.

 October 8, 2013: Public comment period on application has closed.